 Most people with chronic myeloid leukemia (CML) are treated with a type of targeted therapy called tyrosine kinase inhibitors (TKIs).

-Over time, some CML medications don't work as well as they used to
+Over time, some CML medications do not work as well as they used to

 Some people with CML find that over time, the number of leukemic cells in their blood starts going up instead of staying stable or going down.
 This may be due to drug resistance, which happens when cancer cells no longer respond to a medication.